yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/events.md

 ### Shut listener

-We can shut the corresponding event listener using `off` when we don't care about a certain event any more.
+We can shut the corresponding event listener using `off` when we don't care about a certain event anymore.
 One thing to note is that the parameter of
 `off` must be in one-to-one correspondence with the parameter of `on` in order to shut it.

 Below are what we recommend you to put in: